Mazharul-DotnetDev/ProductOrder-FRONTEND/README.md

 # Product Management System - Frontend

-This repository contains the frontend implementation of the Product Management System developed as part of a .NET Developer Recruitment Task.
-The frontend is built using Angular and interacts seamlessly with the backend [API](https://github.com/Mazharul-DotnetDev/ProductOrder_CodersLab_BACKEND/tree/master) developed in ASP.NET Core Web API.
+Welcome to the repository for the Product Management System frontend.
+This project is part of the .NET Developer Recruitment Task, designed to manage products, variants, and orders.
+The frontend is built using Angular and communicates seamlessly with the backend API developed in ASP.NET Core Web API.

 ## Table of Contents